Chief Executive Officer

-Monica is a cancer rights attorney, speaker, and author.
-She has spent her career working to improve the lives of others.
-Monica is the co-founder and Chief Operating Officer for Triage Cancer, a national non-profit organization that provides education on the practical and legal issues that may impact individuals diagnosed with cancer and their caregivers, through events, materials, and resources.
+Monica is a cancer rights attorney, speaker, and author, dedicated to improving access to, and availability of, quality information on healthcare-related issues.
+Monica is the co-founder, and Chief Operating Officer, for Triage Cancer, a national non-profit organization that provides free education on the practical and legal issues that may impact individuals diagnosed with cancer and their caregivers, through events, materials, and resources.

 Previously, Monica was Midwest Regional Director for a national cancer rights organization she forged relationships with cancer organizations, hospitals, law firms, other community partners, and members of underserved communities.
-Prior to relocating to Chicago, Ms. Bryant served as Legislative Counsel for U.S. Congresswoman Linda T. Sanchez and Law Clerk for U.S. Senator Dianne Feinstein.
-During her time in Congress, Ms. Bryant focused on health, justice, civil rights, and women's issues.
-She was also involved in the nomination hearings for United States Supreme Court Chief Justice John Roberts and Justice Samuel Alito.
+Prior to relocating to Chicago, Ms. Bryant served as Legislative Counsel for U.S. Congresswoman Linda T. Sánchez and Law Clerk for U.S. Senator Dianne Feinstein.
+During her time in Congress, Ms. Bryant focused on health, justice, immigration, civil rights, and women's issues.

 Monica received a Bachelors of Arts degree in Law & Society, with an emphasis in criminal justice, and Psychology from the University of California Santa Barbara and a Juris Doctor from The George Washington University Law School.
 She is a member of both the California and Illinois State Bars.